-Dr Stafford is a Reader in the Structures section of the Department of Civil & Environmental Engineering.
+Peter Stafford is a Professor of Engineering Seismology within in the Structures section of the Department of Civil & Environmental Engineering.
 His principle areas of investigation and expertise relate to the fields of Engineering Seismology and Earthquake Engineering.
 However, he also maintains active research interests in applications of probabilistic methods to engineering applications (Structural Reliability Theory), and applied Structural Dynamics.

-Currently, Dr Stafford serves as the Director of the MSc programme in Advanced Structural Engineering and also holds the role the Department Careers Adviser.
+Currently, Prof. Stafford serves as the Director of the MSc programme in Advanced Structural Engineering and also holds the role of Department Careers Adviser.

 - Probabilistic seismic hazard analysis